 A comparable referendum in 2009 on the problem, even though with harsher terms, located ninety three.2 % of the Icelandic electorate rejecting a proposal to promise the deposits of international traders who had cash in the Icelandic lender.
 The referendum was invoked when President Olafur Ragnur Grimmson vetoed legislation the Althingi, Iceland’s parliament, had handed to pay out back the British and Dutch.

-is a testament to its men and women, who experience they really should bear no duty for the losses of foreigners endured in the economic crisis.
+Under the terms and conditions of the agreement, Iceland would have had to pay out ٠.35 billion to the United kingdom, and .32 billion to the Netherlands by 2046 at a 3 % interest rate.
+Its rejection for the 2nd time by Iceland is a testament to its men and women, who experience they really should bear no duty for the losses of foreigners endured in the economic crisis.

 That opposition to bailouts led to Iceland’s selection to permit the financial institution to fail in 2008.
 Not that the taxpayers there could have afforded to.
 As noted by Bloomberg Information, at the time the crisis strike in 2008, “the banking companies had debts equal to 10 times Iceland’s $twelve billion GDP ( via netrightdaily.com ).